-Class begins September 6, 2022--Students should log in as soon as possible to familiarize themselves with the Canvas online platform.
+Class begins January 21, 2020--Students should log in as soon as possible to familiarize themselves with the Canvas online platform.
 Most commonly, we will have regular due dates on Thursdays and Sundays of each week.
 Occasionally, due to breaks and other scheduling issues, these days may change.
 This document, along with a course schedule available on our Canvas course site, will be your guide for due dates.
 It is your responsibility to keep up on these due dates and times and reach out to your peers or your instructor should you be unsure.

 It is important to keep up with the assignments, which means students should check their Canvas at a minimum of four (4) times a week.
-If you are ill from Covid-19, please ensure that you follow proper campus guidelines and protocol for isolation, if needed.
-If you are unable to perform class work, due to an illness, please contact me so we can determine an alternate working schedule.